jpchung/CPSC-481-Winter-2017-/README.md

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 System Requirements:
-1. Desktop Computer with Microsoft Windows 7/10 Operating System
+1. Desktop Computer with Microsoft Windows 7/10 System
+2. Keyboard, mouse, and monitor
-2. Installation of Microsoft Visual Studio 2014 or higher
+3. Installation of Microsoft Visual Studio 2014 or higher

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 Instructions for Using the System: